Cybersecurity-UW/cybersecurity-uw.github.io/content/wiki/about/club-info.md

 ## Membership Requirements

 **Anyone can join our club.**
 Cybersecurity UW wants to try and include everyone who is interested.
-This is why the club is open to everyone including undergraduate and graduate students, minors and students who are not at UW.
+This is why the club is open to everyone including undergraduate and graduate students, minors and students who are not at UW-Madison.

 It’s also not required to make every meeting.